-The Staff Expertise Matrix is a reference tool to help you gain a quick understanding of the topic areas handled by our Research and Innovation Program Managers.
+The Staff Expertise Matrix is a reference tool to help you gain a quick understanding of our Research and Innovation Program Managers' topic areas of expertise.
 Scroll down to learn more about our staff and their credentials.

 Learn more about our staff and their topic areas of expertise.

 Research Program Managers

 Since 2009, Jonathan Cuppett has served as a Research Program Manager at WRF.
 Jonathan manages WRF research projects related to lead and copper corrosion, financial management, rates and revenue, and affordability.
 Jonathan has a bachelor’s degree from Penn State University and a master’s degree in Environmental Science and Engineering from Virginia Tech.

 Areas of Expertise: Lead & Copper, Corrosion, Affordability, Rates and Revenue, and Finance

 Ashwin Dhanasekar serves as a Research Program Manager at WRF.
 He leads the Energy Efficiency and Optimization WRF Research Area, as well as research topics related to carbon management and biosolids.
 Ashwin has a BS in Chemical Engineering from Anna University, India, and an MS in Environmental Engineering from Colorado State University.

 Areas of Expertise: Energy, Resource Recovery, Biosolids, Microplastics, Reuse